 Bill received a B.A. in History from Howard University in 1972 and a J.D. from Rutgers University in 1975.

-A longtime student of Aikido and Zen, Bill has used aspects of these disciplines in his work as an intelligence professional, leader, teacher and mentor.
-While at CIA, Bill created a series of one hour classes that introduced intelligence staff to the stress relieving benefits and resilience potential of meditation.
-Bill is on the Board of Directors of San Francisco Achievers, a non-profit organization assisting underserved college bound African Americans in the SF Unified School District to become successful in college and life.
+A longtime student of Ki Aikido and Zen, Bill has used aspects of these disciplines in his work as an intelligence professional, leader, teacher and mentor.
+While at CIA, Bill helped create a pilot course introducing intelligence officers to the stress relieving benefits and resilience potential of meditation.
+Bill is a member of the Northern California Chapter of the Explorers Club.
 He is married with two adult sons.

-Topics: CI, Intelligence, U.S. Intra-agency communication, Leadership, Mindfulness
+Topics: Counterintelligence, Intelligence, National Security, U.S. Intra-agency communication, Race Relations, Leadership, Mindfulness